kolashah/swish/README.md

 ## Project Structure

-- \`src/assets\`: Contains the JSON data files for player props and alternate odds.
+- \`src/assets\`: Contains the mock JSON data files for player props and alternate odds.
 - \`src/components\`: Contains all the React components used in the application.
 - \`src/utils\`: Contains utility functions for data processing.
 - \`src/styles\`: Contains the CSS files for the application.